FarisAshhab/temu-product-scraper/README.md

 Step 3: Download ChromeDriver
-Download the ChromeDriver that matches your version of Chrome from here.
+Download the ChromeDriver that matches your version of Chrome from here: https://developer.chrome.com/docs/chromedriver/downloads
 Extract the downloaded file and place it in the WebScraper directory.

 Step 4: Run the Flask Application